1pha/MulitmodalERC-TensorMixerNetwork/README.md

 |epoch/valid_ccc(val)	|7.9099	|4	|two-sided	|**0.0014**	|[0.09, 0.18]	|3.6925	|29.703	|0.9999|

 ### `PeakL` Distributions
-Below figure represents the distribution before and after applying `PeakL`.
+Below figure represents the distribution before and after applying `PeakL` as below:
+$$ y^{PeakL} =1/(1-r)\times min⁡(0,y^{soft}-\frac{r}{K})$$
 Distribution after application are represented in orange and one can observe that these distributions are more left-centered (more certain).
 Our motivation comes from observation that one-hot classification deters regression performance while using soft-labels with naive raters decision deters classification result.
 ![image](./assets/peakl.png)
 Performance comparison between `PeakL` and naive soft-labeling was effective.
 Results are following.